Musa-Ahammed/-ESP32--MQTT-HiveMQ---Render-Uptime-Robot--Firebase-Website-architected-industrial-project/README.md

 # -ESP32--MQTT-HiveMQ---Render-Uptime-Robot--Firebase-Website-architected-industrial-project

+Designed and deployed an end-to-end, bidirectional IoT telemetry and automation ecosystem for real-time air quality monitoring and automated emergency infrastructure response (simulated for an ATM node environment).

+The project features a high-frequency data pipeline that streams sensor data to a cloud database while allowing low-latency remote hardware control via an interactive web dashboard.
+Implemented modern cloud engineering strategies to maintain 24/7 service uptime on micro-tier infrastructure.

 Key Features & Architecture
 Edge Hardware Layer: Programmed an ESP32 microcontroller in C++ to sample environmental gas levels and establish a secure, encrypted TLS 1.2 connection to the cloud broker.